APPLICATIONS FOR FALL 2014 ENROLLMENT ARE NOW BEING ACCEPTED.

 If you are a degree candidate in one of the four graduate curricula offered in the School of Architecture, you must hold an approved baccalaureate degree from an accredited college or university.

-If you would like to receive information from the School of Architecture, please complete our online request form.
-You will receive an e-mail from us once your request has been processed.
+If you would like to receive information via email from the School of Architecture regarding our application in addition to notification of prospective student events, please complete our online form.
+You will receive periodic email notifications.

 Graduate Open Houses